getify/foi-lang/formalization-work/Foi-Specification.md

 When this document shows a JS lowering, it reflects what the bootstrap transpiler emits.
 JS lowerings are illustrative of the operational meaning but are not normative: a future native interpreter is free to implement the same semantics differently.

+**Foi code examples are illustrative; the prose that accompanies an example is normative.** A code example demonstrates a behavior; the prose (or numbered abstract-execution steps) stating that behavior is what the spec commits to.
+Where an example shows a result via inline comment (`// Right{25}`, `// Left{"Complete"}`), the result reflects what the accompanying prose specifies.
+If a behavior is demonstrated only by an example and not stated in prose, that is a spec gap, not a settled point.

 ### §0.3 Conventions for open territory

-A region of the spec is **settled** when its operational behavior is fixed by the language design, the bootstrap transpiler, and the round-trip and parser oracles in agreement.
+A region of the spec is **settled** when its operational behavior is fixed by the language design as stated in this document.
+The bootstrap transpiler and its oracle suites are useful evidence of design-behavior alignment during the design phase but are not themselves part of the settled definition; the spec is the authoritative record.

-A region is **open** when at least one of the following holds: the design has multiple candidate semantics under active consideration; the transpiler punted on the construct; the construct depends on a yet-to-be-decided cross-cutting feature (type system lifecycle, monad runtime contract, effect tracking, module semantics).
+A region is **open** when at least one of the following holds: the design has multiple candidate semantics under active consideration; the construct depends on a yet-to-be-decided cross-cutting feature (type-system lifecycle, module semantics, or hook-dispatch runtime-table finalization per §3.10.9).

 Open regions appear inline under an **Open** heading within the relevant section.